Welcome to Arcana Labs

 -- Unknown

-Providing Software, Hardware, and other Amusements, Arcana Labs is a small, independant technology exploration and development hobby shop operating out of Atlantic Canada.
+Providing Software, Hardware, and other Amusements, Arcana Labs is a small, independent technology exploration and development hobby shop operating out of Atlantic Canada.
 My past work has focused on security and disaster recovery, with present work focusing on creating toys, games, books and puzzles, such as through my flagship project, PETI.
 I’ve organized my projects into a few categories: hardware, software, writing projects, how-to guides, and a blog.

 Consider adding our RSS feed to your reader for instant updates!